-When a business purchases inventory to resell, they can do so without paying sales tax.
-In order to do so, the retailer will need to provide a Wyoming Certificate of Exemption to their vendor.
+When a business purchases inventory to resell, it can do so without paying sales tax.
+In order to do so, the retailer will need to provide a Wyoming Certificate of Exemption (often referred to as a Resale Certificate) to their vendor.

 What is a Certificate of Exemption?

 When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the Wyoming Department of Revenue.

 For instance, when a specialty candle shop in Wyoming procures a selection of scented candles to sell in their establishment, by having a resale certificate, the shop owner doesn’t pay sales tax on this acquisition.
 The sales tax becomes relevant when a retail customer purchases the scented candle from the store.
 At this point, the retailer applies the sales tax to the full cost of the candle.

 The specialty candle shop aggregates the sales tax from all their transactions over a specified period, typically at the end of the month.
 After the month wraps up, the shop transmits this collected sales tax to the state.
 This system effectively transitions the responsibility of paying the sales tax from the retailer to the retail customer, with the retailer serving as an intermediary, gathering and sending the tax to the state.

 This system allows the bookstore to pass the cost of the sales tax onto the final consumer, rather than absorbing it as part of their operational expenses.
 It also ensures that the state collects the appropriate amount of sales tax on items sold within the state.